 Lt Col Salort has been awarded the Exceptional Service Award, Meritorious Services Award, Commander’s Commendation Award, CAP Achievement Award, and Gill Robb Wilson Award, among others.
 He was also selected as 2014 Florida Wing Incident Staff Member of the Year.

 Lt Col Salort earned a B.S. in Aeronautics with a Minor in Aviation Safety from Embry-Riddle Aeronautical University.
-He works as a Software Test Lead for Jacobs Aerospace and Technology and is an Air Force Reserve WC-130J Senior Navigator with over 1,700 flight hours, assigned to the 53d Weather Reconnaissance Squadron – Hurricane Hunters.
+He works as a Senior Software Test Engineer for Jacobs Aerospace and Technology and is an Air Force Reserve WC-130J Senior Navigator with over 1,700 flight hours, assigned to the 53d Weather Reconnaissance Squadron – Hurricane Hunters.

 He is married to Jessica Salort (née Lopez) and has four children: Mathew, Juliet, Jeslyn, and Jacob.